david-hammond/piecenorms/README.md

 ## Example

 This is a basic example which shows you how to solve a common normalisation problem.
-There are many mathematical trnsformations that can be made on skewed data.
+There are many mathematical transformations that can be made on skewed data.
 However, these can be a barrier when communicating to a non-technical audience. `piecenorms` allows the use
 to: